We are the USTA Mid-Atlantic

 Your support and involvement is essential to bring the USTA Mid-Atlantic Tennis Campus to life.
 Join our list to be the first to know about progress on the USTA Mid-Atlantic Tennis Campus, milestones, special opportunities and ways to be involved.

-USTA Mid-Atlantic brings together ALL people to grow stronger, healthier and more connected through tennis.
-Our mission is to promote and develop the growth of tennis.
-Our vision is tennis in EVERY community.
+USTA Mid-Atlantic brings together ALL people to grow stronger, healthier, and more connected through tennis.
+Our mission is to champion tennis for healthier lives and communities, making the sport accessible to all in the Mid-Atlantic.
+Our vision is a community where tennis is accessible and available for all people to play.